Cañada de la Virgen Pyramids – The Attraction Less Visited in Mexico

 They are “The House of the Wind,” “The House of the Thirteen Heavens,” and “The House of the Longest Night.”

-Going around the area, we found some traces of stone houses, burial ground, ceremonial platforms, and instruments that the ancient people used to study astronomy.
+Going around the area, we found some traces of stone houses, burial grounds, ceremonial platforms, and instruments that the ancient people used to study astronomy.

 Unlike the Chichen Itza Pyramid, visitors here are allowed to climb to the top.